-Item Requested Information Response (a) Please provide a conceptual model of the groundwater system specific to this site, considering local structure, geology, recharge, and specifically discharge mechanisms.
+Item Requested Information WQL Response 1 Additional Questions from Ecan (a) Please provide a conceptual model of the groundwater system specific to this site, considering local structure, geology, recharge, and specifically discharge mechanisms.
 1.8 Blasting is currently used as part of pit excavation.
 This is expected to increase fracturing and potentially increase permeability in the rock surrounding the pit. (a) Please confirm how fracturing and increase in permeability in surrounding rock will be monitored and managed throughout the quarrying operation and how the proposed landfill cell design will be informed by this information.
 The Applicant advises that blasting is a relatively minor component of the excavation process with most excavation being undertaken by large excavators. (a) This matter is addressed in Attachment 2 Letter from Geology Consultant.
 This matter is also addressed in Attachment 8 Letter from Mining Consultant.
 Both consultants have concluded that the fracturing of the rock due to blasting will have minimal impact on the permeability of the surrounding rock.
-2 QUARRYING AND ANCILLARY ACTIVITIES Authorisations for Current Quarry Operations 2.1 The quarrying operation is understood to have commenced in 2018, and includes the excavation, handling and processing of quarry rock.
+No further requests for information received 2 QUARRYING AND ANCILLARY ACTIVITIES Authorisations for Current Quarry Operations 2.1 The quarrying operation is understood to have commenced in 2018, and includes the excavation, handling and processing of quarry rock.
 While it is understood that the current operation holds resource consent from the Waimakariri District Council, the Canterbury Land and Water Regional Plan (LWRP), the Waimakariri River Regional Plan (WRRP) and the Canterbury Air Regional plan (CAPR) are regional plans that contain rules that are relevant to those activities. (a) Please confirm whether regional resource consents are required for the existing quarrying operation. (a) The Applicant's advisors have concluded that no additional consents are required as this Application covers both quarrying and landfilling activities.
-Management of Water Accumulating in Excavations during Current and Proposed Quarrying Operations
+This question were related to the current quarrying operations already occurring on the site, and the response seems to be avoiding the question asked.
+Under which rules or provisions would the current quarry operation be considered (noting there are activities including excavations over aquifers, take and diversion of water and discharges already occurring and these are not authorised under resource consents)?
+Does this mean the applicant agrees that existing activities already occurring on the site need consent and that these are currently occurring unlawfully?
+If current quarrying operations and ancillary activities require resource consents, then this would be a compliance matter and up to the discretion of the Compliance Officer on how to address.
+Management of Water Accumulating in Excavations during Current and Proposed Quarrying Operations 2.2 It is evident from aerial images and from the conditions encountered during the site visit that water accumulates within the quarry pit.
+The source of water has not been described in the application (see This matter is discussed in Attachment 2 Letter from Geology Consultant. (a) The Applicant confirms that the water that Letter suggests that upper weathered rock zone contains groundwater that is recharged by rainfall.
+Once rainfall infiltrates and meets the water table it